yasirbhutta/yasirbhutta.github.io/ms-excel/docs/functions.md

 - **A$1**, then only the column reference changes relatively when the formula is copied
 - Absolute column reference -If a dollar sign precedes only the column letter, e.g. $A1, Excel will change only the row reference relative to the change in the formula location

-### Named Cell Reference

-- A name is a meaningful shorthand that makes it easier to understand the purpose of a cell reference, constant, formula or table.
-- You can create a name that describes a cell or range.
-- You can also use the labels of columns and rows on a worksheet to refer to the cells within those columns and rows.

-Defined Names

-- **Formulas > Defined Names > Create from Selection**

 ### Functions

 - Excel has hundreds of predefined formulae known as Functions